 Obesity has become a serious problem in many parts of the United States, including in Houston, Texas.
 Men’s Fitness Magazine rated it as the fattest city in America and they were right.
 Since then, the numbers of people that are overweight and obese have only increased.

-According to the Texas Department of State Health Services, 66% of adults in the Houston area are obese or at least overweight.
-This was in 2009.
+According to the Texas Department of State Health Services, 66% of adults in the Houston area are either obese or overweight.
 Considering that the number grew by 5% since the study was last done in 2002, the current numbers can be expected to be even higher.

 Some of the factors that come into play where obesity rates are highest include living in low income areas and having access to fresh fruits and vegetables.
 Eating and healthy lifestyles play a major factor in obesity rates and when an area does not have access to these things, those rates only increase.